-The Mid-America Remote sensing Center is the hub for geospatial education at Murray State University.
-Since 1979, MARC has worked with thousands of faculty, staff, and students, educating people on the amazing abilities of geospatial technology.
+The Mapping Application Resource Center is the hub for geospatial education at Murray State University.
+In 1979, the Mid-America Remote sensing Center was established as a technology transfer center, appointed to educate not only Kentuckians but people from around the world on the growing science of remote sensing.
+In 2017, our name changed to reflect how the discipline and industry has evolved.
+Yet, over the decades MARC has worked with thousands of faculty, staff, and students, educating people on the amazing abilities of geospatial technology.
 Each year, hundreds of students are awakened to the power and potential of one of the fastest growing and most exciting aspects of the United States Technology Sector, the geospatial industry.
-These students become empowered by their new geospatial awareness through coursework in the Department of Geosciences, through pursuing their own interests and training via ESRI's "ESRI-U" virtual courses, and through conducting research and internships at MARC.
+These students become empowered by their new geospatial awareness through coursework in the Department of Earth and Environmental Sciences, through pursuing their own interests and training via ESRI's "ESRI-U" virtual courses, and through conducting research and internships at MARC.
 Many students have gained significant real-world experience working on campus mapping projects, service learning projects, and from both private and public grants and contracts.
 Our alumni include many regional and urban planners, cartographers for National Geographic, environmental scientists at NOAA, and analysts at all levels of the federal government, from the U.S. Department of State, U.S. Department of Agriculture, to the Central Intelligence Agency, and the National Geospatial Intelligence Agency.

-The Mid-America Remote sensing Center (MARC) is located on the north wing of the 4th floor of the Blackburn Science Building.
+The Mapping Application Resource Center (MARC) is located on the north wing of the 4th floor of the Blackburn Science Building.
 We have been in our "new" home since 2009, having previously been located in the Lowry Center.
 Our facility in the Blackburn Science Building provides us with a large classroom computer lab, offices for faculty, staff, and graduate students, and research space for a wide variety of multi-disciplinary pursuits, plus a map and media library.

 MARC is one of the three research centers at Murray State University.
 Together with Hancock Biological Station, and the Chemical Services Laboratory, MARC engages in a broad spectrum of research pursuits.
 MARC is also a member of the Murray State University's Watershed Studies Institute (WSI), one of Kentucky's four "Centers of Excellence."
 MARC Associates are active participants in local and regional interest groups such as WaterWatch, the Four Rivers Watershed Watch, American Society of Photogrammetry and Remote Sensing (ASPRS), the Association of American Geographers (AAG), the Sierra Club, and the Kentucky Association of Mapping Professionals (KAMP).